 Grape Street: Tiling A Backsplash and Transforming a Kitchen

-/Our kitchen is coming together!
+Our kitchen is coming together!
 This weekend we worked our BUTTS OFF!
 We got about 60% of the kitchen tiled and feel pretty great about the results.
 We went with a white ceramic tile from Home Depot because we thought that we could get away with using this $20 tile cutter instead of having to invest in a wet saw.
+20140210-070838.jpg

 We were totally wrong.
 We broke about 20 tiles and wasted a ton of time try to use the regular tile cutter.
-So, after we slogged through getting this little nook transformed from this: To this:
+So, after we slogged through getting this little nook transformed from this: IMG_5202 To this: 20140210-070852.jpg

 We bit the bullet and bought one of these $90 wet saws from Home Depot and tackled the beast that is the wall behind the oven.
 We use this thinset mortor that was already pre-mixed and a 3/16th inch notched trowel.
 We just applied the mortor to the tiles, stuck it up there and went CRAZY with spacers (as you can see in the picture above).
 One random thought: how are the crappy spacers that exist still the best way to space tile?
 Is there no better product out there?